 great way to meet people and go more deeply into Lishi.
 In July and December, Dr Boyd delivers a

 is a great opportunity to immerse yourself in Lishi and really make

 progress.
 There are also weekend

 Once you have been training for a while, you may be invited by your teacher to take part in assessments and participate in the coaching programme to train to become a Lishi coach.
 This type of training normally takes place at the weekend courses.

 Promising students who have been assessed and achieved 9th ban grade or above may be invited to attend the Thursday night class that Dr Alex Boyd leads.
-Once students are ready, they are given permission to apply to attend the Hoima weekends in London and Leeds, which are taught by the Head of Lishi.
+Once students are ready, they are given permission to apply to attend the Hoima weekends in London and Leeds, which are taught by the head of the International Daoist Society.

-After several years, learning Lishi may give you the opportunity to start a class of your own, which is when the learning really begins.
+After several years of learning you may be given the opportunity to start a class of your own, which is when the learning really begins.